wxindu/reed-thesis/README.md

 ### Progress Updates

 - [09/30/2019] Datasets used by Orben (mostly) found.
 Waiting for UK Data Service registration request(MCS).
-- [11/6/2019] Replications in process.
+- [11/6/2019] Replications in progress.
 Successful replication of MCS and YRBS SCA results.
 Permutation test currently running.
 MTF datasets yet to be merged.